Upplication/node-dafuq/README.md

 Then, any request that reaches the server and matches one of the directories and method will trigger an execution of the file and return its output.

 ### Command arguments/parameters
-Dafuq translates any parameter (query params, body contents, url params and `x-arg` headers) on the request to command line flags with double dash `--`, meaning that a request as follows:
+Dafuq translates any parameter on the request to command line flags with double dash `--`.
+The request fields searched for parmeters and its override order is as follows (upper means it will prevail in case of name clashing):
+* Multipart files
+* Multipart form fields
+* Body fields
+* URL params: (parts of the url that start with `:`)
+* Query Params
+* Headers: (the ones starting with `X-Arg-`)

 ```
 POST /hello/john?age=12&male HTTP/1.1
 Content-Type: application/x-www-form-urlencoded
 Content-Length: 100
 X-Arg-username: jhon78

-secondName=wick&profession=killer
+surname=wick&profession=killer
 ```
-would match against the route `/hello/:name` and translate into the following command
+would be equivalent to the following command
 ```
+'./hello/:name/get.sh' \
+	--name john \
+	--surname wick \
+	--username username \
+	--age 12 \
+	--male \
-./hello/\:name/get.sh --name john --age 12 --male --secondName wick --profession killer
+	--profession killer
 ```

 ### Building the resposne